 Also remember scale and proportion when you style a bar cart.
 All your pieces should work together for a pleasing look.

-It is always nice to have a pitcher for water for guests.
+It is always nice to have a pitcher of water for guests.
 I found this indestructible pitcher ~ a good feature for outdoor entertaining.
 I really liked the center tube for adding fruit for a pretty look.
 Wouldn’t this be cute for a pitcher of margaritas?

 Here’s what the tube looks like outside of the pitcher.